-- difficulty integrating acquired technologies, operations and personnel with our existing businesses; - · diversion of management attention in connection with both negotiating the acquisitions and integrating the assets; - strain on managerial and operational resources as management tries to oversee larger operations; - the future funding requirements for acquired companies, which may be significant; - · potential loss of key employees; - exposure to unforeseen liabilities of acquired companies; and - increased risk of costly and time-consuming litigation.
+- · difficulty or delay integrating acquired technologies, operations and personnel with our existing businesses; - · diversion of management's attention in connection with both negotiating the transaction and integrating the assets; - strain on managerial and operational resources as management tries to oversee larger or more complex operations; - the future funding requirements for acquired companies, which may be significant; - · potential loss of key employees; - exposure to unforeseen liabilities of acquired companies; - higher than expected or unexpected costs relating to or associated with an acquisition; - · difficulty realizing synergies and growth prospects of an acquisition in a timely manner or at all; and - increased risk of costly and time-consuming litigation.

-If we are unable to successfully address these risks, we may not realize some or all of the expected benefits of the acquisition, which may have an adverse effect on our business plans and operating results.
+If we are unable to successfully address these risks, we may not realize some or all of the expected benefits of the acquisition, which may have an adverse effect on our business strategy, plans and operating results.